 - Must be verified by a current Oklahoma CPA in good standing, or a PA with licensing in either Oklahoma or another state

 Document your experience hours in the Board’s Experience Verification Form.
 This must contain the name, contact information, and license number of your CPA verifier.
 Once you’ve signed and dated the form, you can send it to the Board by fax, or by email.
 Be sure to use a separate form for each source of employment experience.

-After the Board has reviewed and approved your experience, you’ll receive an Application for Certification.
+After the State Board has reviewed and approved your experience, you’ll receive an Application for Certification.

 Getting Your License and Permit to Practice